Apozzi/A-_CPU/README.md

 ![Screenshot](https://i.postimg.cc/nrmSh7gh/Captura-de-Tela-2017-10-12-as-21-22-34.png)

-Circuits created in 2015.
+Circuits and CPU created in 2015.
 (I just passed it to github for public domain).

 # Documentation CPU instructions
 All instructions are created by myself.